 People understand and remember less of what they absorb on screens.
 Many studies reveal what is called “screen inferiority.”
 “This gap in understanding between books and screens is big enough that in elementary school children, it’s the equivalent of two thirds of a year’s growth in reading comprehension,” Hari writes.

 This book has an interesting section about the message in different forms of media—the inherent significance in the means by which information is conveyed.
-Consider the messages in social media.
+Consider the messages on social media.
 Twitter’s implied message is that you shouldn’t focus on anything for long; you can understand the world through simple 280-character statements—in fact, you can confidently interpret major events at a glance.
-Oh—and what matters most is whether people immediately agree with and applaud these communication bursts.
-Facebook implies that your life exists to be displayed to other people; you should show edited, carefully selected highlights of your life; and it’s important whether they immediately like these; in fact, friendship is defined as someone regularly looking at your edited highlights and you looking at theirs.
+Oh, and what matters most is whether people immediately agree with and applaud these communication bursts.
+Facebook implies that your life exists to be displayed to other people; you should show edited, carefully selected highlights of your life; and it’s important whether they immediately like these highlights; in fact, friendship is defined as someone regularly looking at your edited highlights and you looking at theirs.

 These are preposterously false messages—the truth is nearly the opposite—yet millions of us have come to believe them.
 As a result, people are becoming less and less capable of thinking properly and more and more divorced from truth.

 Of course, the content of any given book isn’t all necessarily true, but the message inherent in the act of reading books is true.
 This is why, as many studies show, there are significant mental benefits to reading books.
-Doing so expands your knowledge, sharpens your mind, improves your wit, increases your appreciation for solitude and deeper thought, helps you understand yourself, strengthens your judgment, improves your understanding of other people, increases your empathy, and helps improve your character.
+Doing so tends to expand your knowledge, sharpen your mind, improve your wit, increase your appreciation for solitude and deeper thought, help you understand yourself, strengthen your judgment, improve your understanding of other people, increase your empathy, and help strengthen your character.

 Social media, by contrast, feeds the nastier, shallower parts of our human nature.
 And its rise and ubiquity are extracting a dear price in all society today.